Governance and Financials

 James Zervios

-Vice President and Chief Operating Officer
+Senior Vice President and Chief Operating Officer

 James Zervios has more than 20 years of experience working in the nonprofit healthcare/patient advocacy sectors and is a graduate of the University of South Florida.
 James joined the OAC in 2005 and served many years overseeing the Marketing and Communications department until transitioning to VP/Chief of Staff in 2023.
 In March 2024, he was named Vice President and Chief Operating Officer of the organization.
 He is responsible for managing the organization’s operations, including overseeing all organization departments, corporate partner development, strategic planning, staff management, and speaking/presenting on behalf of the organization.
 In 2015, he was awarded the OAC’s Milestone Award for distinguished service to the organization.
-In his free time, he enjoys fishing, cooking and spending time with his wife, Danielle, and son, Nicholas.

 Tracy Zvenyach, PhD, MS, RN

-Dr. Tracy Zvenyach is Director of Policy Strategy and Alliances at the Obesity Action Coalition.
+Dr. Tracy Zvenyach is the Vice President of Advocacy and Research at the Obesity Action Coalition.
 In this role, she provides leadership in the development and implementation of policy priorities and strategy for OAC and represents OAC in alliances and coalition efforts to advance obesity care.
 She also serves as an Adjunct Assistant Professor at Georgetown University, where she teaches healthcare policy and advocacy to graduate level students.
 In her previous roles, Dr. Zvenyach led obesity public policy and advocacy efforts for seven years at Novo Nordisk and worked in the U.S. Senate for years, on topics ranging from healthcare, women’s policy, workforce, disaster response, and judiciary policy.
 Two of her top legislative accomplishments include work on provisions included in the Affordable Care Act and reauthorization of the Violence Against Women Act.
 Dr. Zvenyach’s research and publications focus on health economics and policy research to address barriers to obesity care, as well as diet quality of pregnant women receiving the Women, Infants, and Children (WIC) supplemental food program.
 Dr. Zvenyach received a BS in nursing from the University of Wisconsin-Eau Claire and her MS in nursing and PhD in Health Policy from the University of Maryland-Baltimore.
 Dr. Zvenyach volunteers her time as Co-Chair of the Public Policy Council for the Wisconsin Nurses Association and President of the Board of Trustees of the Wisconsin Nurses Political Action Committee.

 Lisa Gresco-White